DevManSam777/lead-management/README.md

 - Connect GitHub repository
 - Set environment variables in dashboard
 - Auto-deploy on commits

+***<small>(Paid plan recommended.
+Free-tier Render apps spin down after 15 minutes of inactivity.
+If the free-tier is your only option, consider using a free service, such as https://cron-job.org to send and http request to your Render URL every 10 min or so, to keep it from spinning down.)</small>***

 **Other Options**:
 - **Heroku**: Use Heroku CLI or GitHub integration